The International Trade Blog arrow Export Compliance

 Exporters may not realize they’re exporting software in a manner that can create compliance risks.
 Software can be exported merely by making it available for download by overseas users through FTP transfer or posting it on a platform such as the Apple App Store or Google Play Store.

-An export can also be deemed to occur when software source code or object code are made available to non-U.S. persons in the United States.
+An export can also be deemed to occur when software source code or object code is made available to non-U.S. persons in the United States.
 Depending on the destination and end use, such exports can create liability under U.S. export control laws.
 Even in pure Software as a Service (SaaS) distribution models, simply offering the SaaS service across international borders could create sanctions compliance risks.

 Such risks can result in very significant compliance costs, as illustrated by recent compliance settlements totaling many millions of dollars.